TheWolfNL/Go-IBAN-service/Readme.md

 At the moment if you send hypens or any other non-alphanumeric characters (excluding space) the validation result will always be `invalid`.
 Unless this value is set to true, then all unwanted characters will be removed, and validation will be performed.

 ## Examples
+The following examples we POST a JSON payload, using URL Encoded Formvalues should also work without a problem.

 **Validate Endpoint**
 ```
 curl -d '{"IBAN": "NL44RABO0123456789"}' -H "Content-Type: application/json" -X POST http://localhost:3000/validate